cosmos/ibc/ibc/5_IBC_DESIGN_PATTERNS.md

 of a packet from another chain, selecting and calling into the appropriate module, the module itself must call `recvPacket` on the IBC handler (likewise for accepting channel creation handshakes).
-When `recvPacket` is called, the IBC handler will check that the calling module is authorized to receive and process the packet (based on included proofs and known state of connections / channels), perform appropriate state updates (incrementing sequence numbers to prevent replay), and return control to the module or throw on error.
+When `recvPacket` is called, the IBC handler will check that the calling module is authorised to receive and process the packet (based on included proofs and known state of connections / channels), perform appropriate state updates (incrementing sequence numbers to prevent replay), and return control to the module or throw on error.
 The IBC handler never calls into modules directly.

 Although a bit counterintuitive to reason about at first, this pattern has a few notable advantages:
-- It minimizes requirements of the host state machine, since the IBC handler need not understand how to call into other modules or store any references to them.
+- It minimises requirements of the host state machine, since the IBC handler need not understand how to call into other modules or store any references to them.
 - It avoids the necessity of managing a module lookup table in the handler state.
 - It avoids the necessity of dealing with module return data or failures.
-If a module does not want to receive a packet (perhaps having implemented additional authorization on top), it simply never calls `recvPacket`.
+If a module does not want to receive a packet (perhaps having implemented additional authorisation on top), it simply never calls `recvPacket`.
 If the routing logic were implemented in the IBC handler, the handler would need to deal with the failure of the module, which is tricky to interpret.